Deployment

 Deploy your VSR instance to Cloudflare Workers in minutes using the

-command.
+new vsr deploy command.
 This guide covers everything from basic

 deployment to advanced configuration and environment management.